Grizzlies' Ja Morant wins NBA's rookie of the year award - WHIZ News

 The balloting took place in July, before the season restarted at Walt Disney World.
 Games that occurred through March 11, the day the league shut down because of the coronavirus pandemic, were the ones taken into account by voting panel of sports writers and broadcasters.

 Morant said he’s already looking for ways to get better.
-He said his father, Tee, already has ordered some more tires for workouts.
+He said his father, Tee, already has ordered some more tires for their infamous workouts.

 “I always feel like there’s room for improvement,” Morant said.
 “I’m looking to improve in every category.”